ISHANMAHESHWARI123/Coursera_Capstone/README.md

 # Coursera_Capstone
-We are making they coursera capstone project.
+These Coursera_Capstone contains all they capstone projects which is in they course.